softwerkskammer/Agora/README.md

 * Python 2.7 in system path
 * OS depending C++ compiler with headers and libraries
-  * For Windows Microsoft Windows SDK for Windows 7 and .NET Framework 4 [available here](http://www.microsoft.com/en-us/download/details.aspx?id=8279)
+  * For Windows: Microsoft Windows SDK for Windows 7 and .NET Framework 4 [available here](http://www.microsoft.com/en-us/download/details.aspx?id=8279)
+  * For Mac OS X: Install XCode from the App Store.
+In XCode's preferences (section "Downloads"), install the command line tools.

 Preparations for use
 --------------------